 - a maximum fine of $1,000.17

-Vehicle Code 23152(a) VC is the California DUI law that makes it a crime for a person to operate a motor vehicle while “under the influence” of alcohol.18
+Vehicle Code 23152(a) VC is the California DUI law that makes it a crime to operate a motor vehicle while “under the influence” of alcohol.18

-“Under the influence” means that a driver’s physical or mental abilities are impaired to the extent that he can no longer drive as well as a cautious sober person.19
+“Under the influence” means that your physical or mental abilities are impaired to the extent that you can no longer drive as well as a cautious sober person.19

-In California, motorists can be prosecuted under this statute even if their blood alcohol concentration was below 0.08%.
+In California, you can be prosecuted under this statute even if your blood alcohol concentration was below 0.08%.

 A first, second and third offense under VC 23152a are charged as misdemeanors in California.
 Penalties for a DUI conviction may include: